German conservatives seek Angela Merkel's successor | DW | 11.04.2021

 Author: Christoph Hasselbach

-Laschet told German newspaper Bild am Sonntag that he expected the party to make a quick decision.
+Laschet told the newspaper Bild am Sonntag that he expects the party to make a quick decision.

 "Unity is very important.
 It would do the CDU and CSU a lot of good to make the decision together.
 And very promptly," he said.

-Following Sunday's meeting, Laschet said that it was not clear when the decision would be made.
+Following Sunday's meeting, Laschet said it was not clear when the decision would be made.

 The CDU is facing a decline in popularity after a series of pandemic-related scandals.
-Polls had shown general support for the conservatives during the beginning of the health crisis, but this took a hit after several members, including lawmakers in the Bundestag, were forced to step down following allegations of corruption.
+Polls had shown general support for the conservatives during the beginning of the health crisis last year, but the bloc took a hit after several members, including lawmakers in the Bundestag, were forced to step down following allegations of corruption.

-The government has also faced criticism over its handling of the vaccine rollout and restrictions during the third wave of COVID-19 infections.
+The government has faced criticism for its handling of the vaccine rollout and restrictions during the third wave of COVID-19 infections.

 The party recorded historically low results in state elections in Rhineland-Palatinate and Baden-Württemberg in March.